graysentinel/breathandblood/cairn-srd.md

 #### Knight

 **Noble Bearing** - NPCs of your own culture that you encounter receive a +2 bonus to any reaction checks.
+**Oath-Sworn** - You are bound to the code of the knight and service to your liege-lord.
+Your code requires you to seek out the strongest or most worthy opponent in any battle.
+When you do this, your attacks against this foe are **enhanced**.

 |                            |
 | -------------------------- |